The Maine Loon Project has worked for more than three decades to assess the status and safeguard the future of Maine’s loon population.

 The Annual Loon Count

-From 7 to 7:30 am of the third Saturday of July each year, over 1,000 volunteers venture onto lakes and ponds across the state to count loons as part of our Annual Loon Count.
+Since 1983, from 7 to 7:30 am of the third Saturday of July each year, hundreds of volunteers venture onto lakes and ponds across the state to count loons as part of our Annual Loon Count.
 The observations recorded by our community scientist volunteers provide a “snapshot” of Maine’s loon population on lakes throughout the state at the same time each year.
 From these data, we are able to estimate the population and assess trends over time.
+Find out more and join the count >

 Over the course of any given year, our loon biologists field a lot of questions about loon biology, behavior, and migration patterns.
-As we prepare for the 40th Annual Loon Count in 2023, we wanted to share answers to some of the most Frequently Asked Questions!
+Here are answers to some of the most Frequently Asked Questions!

 Signs of the Seasons